thunder-project/thunder-regression/README.md

 # thunder-regression

-Algorithms and data structures for mass univariate regression: independently regressing a single set of explantory variables against multiple response variables.
-Includes a collection of `algorithms` for different types of regression, and also includes support for custom algorithms, all following the `scikit-learn` style.
+Algorithms and data structures for mass univariate regression.
+Mass regression is defined as independently regressing multiple response targets against a single set of explantory features.
+This module includes a collection of `algorithms` for performing different types of mass regression, all following the `scikit-learn` style, and also supports providing custom algorithms directly from `scikit-learn`.
 The `algorithms` are `fit` to data, returning a fitted `model` that contains regression coefficients and allows for `predicting` and `scoring` on new data.
 Compatible with Python 2.7+ and 3.4+.
-Works well alongside `thunder` and supprts parallelization via Spark, but can be used as a standalone module on local arrays.
+Works well alongside `thunder` and supprts parallelization via Spark, but can also be used as a standalone module on local arrays.

 ## installation